louwerse/tomlouwerse-new-site/content/en/papers/_index.md

 +++

+### 2025

+Zorina, E. & Louwerse, T. (2025) Voters Prefer Parties that Cooperate Across the Government-Opposition Divide in Parliament.
+Paper presented at the ECPR Standing Group on Parliaments Conference, Barcelona, 2-4 July.

+Well, R. van & Louwerse, T. (2025) (Mis)perceptions of Opposition Behaviour in Parliament.
+Paper presented at the ECPR Standing Group on Parliaments Conference, Barcelona, 2-4 July.

 ### 2024

 Louwerse, T. (2024) The Netherlands – The Increasing Use of Portfolio Reform in Complex Coalition Formation.
 Paper presented at Workshop The Politics of Portfolio Design in European Democracies, Vienna, 19-20 June.